omerkonca/omerkonca/README.md

 # 💫 About Me:
-Hi, Welcome To My Github Profile 👋 👋 👋<br><br>I am an active 4rd year student at Fırat University.
-I love writing code, producing, learning different technologies.
-I am very good at communicating with people. in my work want to go all the way and be successful.<br><br>Some Coffee ☕ lots of < code />
+Hi, Welcome To My Github Profile 👋 👋 👋<br><br>I am a Software Engineering Master's student specializing in software development, artificial intelligence, and mobile application technologies.
+While continuing my education at Fırat University, I focus on advanced topics such as medical informatics, computer vision, and generative AI.
+I have developed mobile projects using Flutter and Firebase and gained experience in AI projects with Python and data science tools.
+With an entrepreneurial spirit, I aim to bring my own business idea to life.
+I am open to opportunities where I can contribute to advanced projects or innovative ventures.<br><br>Some Coffee ☕ lots of < code />

 ## 🌐 Socials: